harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/helm/helm-deployment-faqs.md

 If we do not want to use template command we need to be using native Helm type of deployment.

-### How to get Helm chart version from Helm based triggers ?
+### How to get Helm chart version from Helm based triggers?

 The Helm version is part of the trigger payload.
-The expression that conatians the Helm version is `<+trigger.manifest.version>` .
+The expression that conatains the Helm version is `<+trigger.manifest.version>` .

 ### After a successful deployment with the namespace "x" and another failed deployment with the same namespace (x), we switched the namespace and now it seems it cannot properly do a Helm history.